Dazzling July 4th fireworks over Boston's Charles River light up the sky for half a million spectators watching this

 The skies light up with dazzling pyrotechnics reaching as high as 1,500 feet.

 Depending on where you stay, you might even be able to watch the fireworks from your hotel room or roof deck - check out these hotels for Boston Fireworks Spectacular.

 Both Boston Pops concerts start at 8:30pm, and both are free.

 If you want to be able to actually see the concert, you need to be within what's called the "Oval" - a grassy area in front of the Hatch Shell where the musicians play.

-A few days before the concerts, a temporary fence gets installed around the Oval to prevent overcrowding, which means there's only limited space.
+A few days before the concerts, a temporary fence gets installed around the Oval to prevent overcrowding, which means space is limited.